Vulgar Latin: History of controversy

 During the Classical period, Roman authors referred to the informal, everyday variety of their own language as sermo plebeius or sermo vulgaris, meaning "common speech".
 This could simply refer to unadorned speech without the use of rhetoric, or even plain speech.
-The modern usage of the term Vulgar Latin dates to the Renaissance, when Italian thinkers began to theorize that their own language originated in a sort of "corrupted" Latin that they assumed formed an entity distinct from the literary Classical variety, though opinions differed greatly on the nature of this "vulgar" dialect.
+The modern usage of the term "Vulgar Latin" dates to the Renaissance, when Italian humanists and Renaissance scholars began to theorize that their own language originated in a sort of "corrupted" Latin that they assumed formed an entity distinct from the literary Classical variety, though opinions differed greatly on the nature of this "vulgar" dialect.

 The early 19th-century French linguist François-Just-Marie Raynouard is often regarded as the father of modern Romance philology.
 Observing that the Romance languages have many features in common that are not found in Latin, at least not in "proper" or Classical Latin, he concluded that the former must have all had some common ancestor (which he believed most closely resembled Old Occitan) that replaced Latin some time before the year 1000.
 This he dubbed la langue romane or "the Romance language".

 The first truly modern treatise on Romance linguistics and the first to apply the comparative method was Friedrich Christian Diez's seminal Grammar of the Romance Languages.
 Researchers such as Wilhelm Meyer-Lübke characterised Vulgar Latin as, to a great extent, a separate language that was more or less distinct from the written form.
 To Meyer-Lübke, the spoken Vulgar form was the genuine and continuous form, while Classical Latin was a kind of artificial idealised language imposed upon it; thus Romance languages were derived from the "real" Vulgar form, which had to be reconstructed from remaining evidence.
 Others that followed this approach divided Vulgar from Classical Latin by education or class.
 Other views of "Vulgar Latin" include defining it as uneducated speech, slang, or in effect, Proto-Romance.